 Student Rights and Responsibilities

 Texas A&M University is committed to the dissemination and transparency of information regarding your education and available resources.
 This disclosure is intended to inform you, the student, of the legal rights and responsibilities you assume as a recipient of financial assistance.
-For further information or if you have any questions, please contact Scholarships & Financial Aid by Getting in Line to Speak with an Advisor
+For further information or if you have any questions, please contact Scholarships & Financial Aid at 979.847.1787 or by emailing us at firstname.lastname@example.org

 Students have the right to…